yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - max_width: Maximum preview width for images.
 Do a `yazi --clear-cache` to take effect after changing this.
 - max_height: Maximum preview height for images.
 Do a `yazi --clear-cache` to take effect after changing this.
 - cache_dir: The system cache directory is used by default, and the cached files will go away on a reboot automatically.
 If you want to make it more persistent, you can specify the cache directory manually as an absolute path.
+- image_quality: Quality on pre-caching images, range 50-90.
+The larger value, the better image quality, but slower with more CPU consumption, and generates larger cache files that occupy more storage space.
+- sixel_fraction: Sixel is a very old image format that only supports 256 colors.
+For better image preview, Yazi trains a neural network for each image to find the most representative colors.
+This value determines the number of samples used during the training, range 10-20.
+A smaller value produces better results but is also slower.

 ### Ueberzug-specific